ariary/volana/README.md

 Only the `vodka` launch command line will be catched

+* Detection systems that are based on history files
+  * `.bashrc`,`zshrc`, `bash_history` etc ..

 ### Visible for

-* System that have alert for unknown command (vodka one)
+* Detection systems that have alert for unknown command (vodka one)
-* ...
-To do
+* Detection systems that are based on keylogger
+  * Easy to avoid: copy/past commands
+  * Not a common case